What is Employees' Provident Fund (EPF)?

 EPF withdrawal taxability

 If you withdraw your EPF balance before completing five years of continuous service, the amount is taxable under certain conditions.
-A TDS (Tax Deducted at Source) of 10% is levied if the withdrawal amount exceeds Rs.
-50,000 and the PAN is provided.
-If you fail to provide your PAN, the TDS rate increases to 30%.
-Additionally, the withdrawn amount is added to your taxable income and taxed as per your income slab.
+A TDS of 10% is applicable if the withdrawal amount exceeds ₹50,000 and PAN is provided.
+If PAN is not provided or not linked, higher TDS may apply as per prevailing income-tax rules.

-However, EPF withdrawals after five years of service are entirely tax-free.
-This rule applies as long as the employee has continuously contributed to the EPF account.
-If an employee switches jobs and transfers their EPF balance instead of withdrawing, the years of service are carried forward, ensuring continued tax benefits.
+However, EPF withdrawals after five years of service are entirely tax-free, subject to applicable income-tax provisions.
+If an employee switches jobs and transfers their EPF balance instead of withdrawing, the years of service are carried forward for tax purposes.

 How to check PF withdrawal status?